 In addition to her experience within the Unitarian Universalist movement, Vyda has extensive prior experience working with vulnerable populations such as people living with mental health challenges, survivors of abuse, the elderly, LGBTQ+ community, women and children, as well as young offenders.
-This counseling and advocacy work have contributed to her skills in working with people with diverse points of view.
-Her experiences both within the UU movement and in other non-profit environments have built her leadership capabilities.
+This counseling and advocacy work have contributed to her skills in working with people with diverse life experiences.
+Her history both within the UU movement and in other non-profit environments have built her approach to life and leadership capabilities.

-Vyda is the single parent of three young adults.
-Originally from Malaysia, she came to Canada as a student, and has lived in Saskatoon, Winnipeg and St. John’s.
-She now makes her home in Ontario.
+Originally from Malaysia, she has inherited the Chinese and Malaysian cultures’ love for food and cooking.
+She came to Canada as a student, and has lived in Saskatoon SK, Winnipeg MB and St. John’s NL.
+Vyda is the single parent of three young adults, and now makes her home in Ontario.